-The Energia Renewables business owns and operates 277MW of wind assets and purchases electricity from 1,274MW of renewable generation capacity throughout Ireland.
+Energia Group owns and operates 309MW of wind assets and purchases electricity from 1,285MW of renewable generation capacity throughout Ireland.
 The Group also purchases electricity under long-term off-take Power Purchase Agreement (PPA) contracts with third party renewable generators and the Group’s owned renewable assets through its Customer Solutions businesses.

 Read more about our green credentials here.

 We’re also engaged in a wide range of projects including bio-energy, energy storage and solar energy.

 Through our strategic initiatives and our investments, we are decisively addressing the challenges of energy provision in a world that is grappling with climate change.

 We’re proud to say that we have won many awards for our green credentials where, for the past 5 years, we have provided customers with electrical energy that is 100% renewable.
 This year we were crowned Winners of the Green Energy Provider Award at the Green Energy Awards.